-The 29th Annual Australian and New Zealand Society of Criminology conference will be held at the Hotel Grand Chancellor, Hobart from 29 November to 2 December 2016.
+The 30th Annual Australian and New Zealand Society of Criminology conference will be held in Canberra, from5-8 December 2017.

 The program will include a wide range of plenary sessions, interactive workshops, round-table sessions, presentations and seminars, shaped to enhance and inform around this theme.